A necessary preface:

 A similar circuit is used in the QRPme Tuna Tunah, with two distinct differences.
 One, the inductors are shorted out with SPST switches in the QRPme tuner (opposed to being switched out in the Hendricks tuner); and two, the variable capacitor can be switched to either the rig or antenna end of the tuner in the QRPme version.
 The switched capacitor allows for either high or low Z impedances presented by different wire lengths.

-From across the pond, SOTABEAMS offers yet another similarly designed tuner: the Adventure Tuner.
+From across the pond, SOTABEAMS offered yet another similar design called the Adventure Tuner.
 To allow for high and low Z loads, this tuner ignores switching the capacitor by simply sticking BNC and binding posts on both ends of the circuit.
 Ingenious!
+Unfortunately the Adventure Tuner not longer appears to be available, as it's missing from the SOTABEAMS website.

 Of the three, the SLT+ interested me the most, except for the price.
 Being both frugal and longing for a fresh project, I decided to forego trying to pry the money out of my billfold for the SLT+ and just build one up from the schematic.

 For an enclosure, I picked the Radio Shack 270-238.
-Reasoning includes availability, price, size suitability, and nostalgia.
+Reasoning included availability, price, size suitability, and nostalgia.

 Well, yes - nostalgia.
 I built my first SWR detector for the Monimatch in the "Bud version" of this enclosure back when such things were actually made in the United States of America by Americans instead of being farmed out to China.
 Don't get me started on China...